rajgoel/course-scientific-programming/README.md

 Grading will be based to 100% on project work.

 > [!IMPORTANT]
-> Your project work will only be graded if you have successfully completed **at least 50% of the e-Assignments**:
+> Your project work will only be graded if you have successfully completed **at least 50% of the e-Assignments**.

 ## Bonus